cofinley/2017-Fall/OS/Midterm review.md

 	- After time elapsed, process is preempted and added to end of ready queue
 - Timer interrupts every quantum to schedule next process
 - Performance
-	- q large => FIFO
+	- q large => FIFO (context switch rarely happens)
 	- q small => q must be large wrt context switch, else overhead is too high
+		- Can't have it switch too much
 - Easy to implement for time-sharing and fair
 - Better response time
+	- Everyone gets a chance at a guranteed time
 - Worse avg. turnaround time
+	- Lots of switching and waiting for processes with short burst times
-- no discrimination
+- No discrimination

 ## Scheduling in threading system